BeldiMariem/UrlShortener/frontend-app/README.md

 - ✏️ **Profile Update**: Users can update their profile details such as name, email, and password securely.

 ## Clean Architecture
 I decided to follow **Clean Architecture** to keep the app well-structured, easy to test, and scalable in the long run.
-Each layer has a clear responsibility — which really helped me stay organized and avoid spaghetti code as the project grew.
+Each layer has a clear responsibility — which really helped me stay organized.

 - **Domain:** Contains the core business models and logic.